wix-incubator/erb/express/wix-express-metering/README.md

 ## usage

-Given a configured instance of [WixMeasuredMetering](../../private/monitoring/wix-measured-metering/lib/wix-measured-metering.js) two middleware functions returned:
+Given an instance of [WixMeasuredFactory](../../private/monitoring/wix-measured/lib/wix-measured-factory.js) two middleware functions returned:
 - `routesMetering` - __must be registered as a first middleware - before any other middlewares added and before routes definition!__
 Handles `request` instrumentation and registers `response.finish` hook to handle the actual reporting.